-Litigation teams worldwide find rough ASCIIs (unofficial rough draft transcripts) to be a useful, cost-effective resource in providing key information to prepare for the next day’s proceedings.
+Litigation teams worldwide find rough ASCIIs (unofficial rough draft transcripts) to be a useful, cost-effective resource in providing key information to prepare for the next proceedings.
 The rough ASCII enables counsel to view, search for words or phrases, color code Quick issues, write notes, and even drag and drop portions of the testimony into other documents while maintaining the integrity of the original ASCII transcript.
-These capabilities enable litigation teams to work smarter, faster, and more effectively.
+These capabilities enable litigation teams to work smarter, faster and more effectively.

-While a rough ASCII transcript may not be quoted from, as it is an unofficial record of the proceedings, it may be utilized in refreshing a witness’ recollection without “quoting” from the transcript.
-It may also be used as a tool in terms of ensuring that questions have been answered fully and completely, that you have pinned down the witness on all salient points, for tracking of exhibits, and ultimately in the development of rebuttal and cross-examination.
+While a rough ASCII transcript may not be quoted from, as it is an unofficial record of the proceedings, it may be utilized in refreshing a witness’s recollection without “quoting” from the transcript.
+It may also be used as a tool in terms of ensuring that questions have been answered fully and completely, that you have pinned down the witness on all salient points, for tracking of exhibits and ultimately in the development of rebuttal and cross-examination.

 Planet Depos supports the following transcript viewer/manager providers:

 - CaseViewNet (Free download)

 Free transcript viewer software typically provides counsel with all the functionality needed during a deposition, including quick marking, searching forward, backward and moving from one keyword or quick mark to the next.